 *Whether you work with us or not, I strongly recommend working with a fee-only CERTIFIED FINANCIAL PLANNER™ professional.
 This type of advisor gets no sales commissions so recommendations will be unbiased and in your best interest.

 Vanguard’s latest research doesn’t give a nice clean single number like it did in the past.
 And honestly, that’s a good thing!
 There is tremendous value in comprehensive financial planning, but it isn’t always easy to put a number on it.
 For certain clients, this value might be 3%, or 1%, or 5%.
-It depends on someone’s specific situation.
+It all depends on a person’s specific situation.

 Investment Allocations and Returns